eladnava/redalert-android/README.md

 ## Features

-#### The fastest, most reliable rocket alert application.
+#### The fastest, most reliable emergency alert app in Israel.
-The only rocket alert application with dedicated push notification servers that dramatically improve alert speed and reliability.

-* Search - select preferred alert cities / regions by searching for them
-* Speed - rocket alerts are received before / during the official siren
+* Speed & reliability - alerts are received before / during the official siren thanks to dedicated notification servers
-* Stability - custom alert notification servers that greatly improve alert speed and reliability
-* Countdown - rocket alerts will display the estimated time until impact
+* Threat types - receive alerts about rocket fire, hostile aircraft intrusion, terrorist infiltration, and more
+* Alert history - see the list of recent alerts, their location, and time of day (in your local time)
-* Connectivity - check, at any time, whether your device is able to receive rocket alerts via the "self-test" option
+* Connectivity test - check, at any time, whether your device is able to receive alerts via the "self-test" option
+* Sound selection - choose from 15 unique sounds for alerts or choose a custom sound
-* Smart - the application will override silent / vibrate mode to sound rocket alerts
+* Silent mode override - the application will override silent / vibrate mode to sound alerts
-* Broadcast - let your friends and family know you are safe by sending an "I'm safe" message via the app
-* Sounds - choose from 15 unique sounds for rocket alerts
 * Vibration - your phone will vibrate in addition to playing the selected alert sound
+* Area selection - select preferred alert cities / regions by searching for them
-* History - display the list of daily rocket alerts, their location, and time of day (in your local time)
+* Countdown - alerts will display the estimated time until impact
+* I'm safe - let your friends and family know you are safe by sending an "I'm safe" message via the app
-* Translation - the app has been translated to multiple languages (Hebrew, English, Russian, Italian, Spanish, French, and German)
+* Localization - the app has been translated to multiple languages (Hebrew, English, Russian, Italian, Spanish, French, and German)
-* Scalability - the app is deployed to a cloud service which scales automatically to provide alerts to all users

 ## Requirements
 * Android SDK